Codyuzumaki/BrainportEindhoven/README.md

 https://drive.google.com/open?id=15ATooVcqTzuEnn_KdHjK8h8G7Hv1gh2Y

 To unzip the files, you must use the password that was provided to you.
-If you don't have the password or you've forgotten it, please request it to me by mail: **victorramos7@gmail.com**
+If you don't have the password or you've forgotten it, please ask me by mail: **victorramos7@gmail.com**

 The images to be classified must be placed in the "New_Images" folder.
 Note that there are already 4 images in the folder in case it is necessary to test the system without new images.
 You can remove them before starting a new test.